 Ligaments have a poor blood supply, which is why they struggle to maintain their strength very well.
 It is the oxygen and nutrients in our blood supply that helps to produce the collagen needed for ligaments to stay strong.

-Prolozone Therapy involves the injection of oxygen and nutrients into ligaments to provide a direct supply of what is required to naturally produce collagen.
+Prolotherapy involves the injection of a regenerative solution into ligaments to provide a direct supply of what is required to naturally produce collagen.

 Finally, while hypermobility joint syndrome may not bother some people, it may be a nuisance for others, particularly if they have other symptoms.
 This article can help you determine the cause, symptoms, treatment, and diagnostic criteria for JHS.